FREENOW

 The Result

-Pitch (mostly) won.
-The client praised the strength of the insight and strategy, but felt a social-first agency wasn’t the right lead for a campaign targeting audiences likely to be reached offline (with ATL mass media).
+Pitch Lost.
+The client specifically praised the strength of the insight and strategy, but ultimately felt that a social-first agency wasn’t the right lead for their campaign which was targeting audiences likely to be primarily reached offline.

 Bill Urquhart